SC preparing for storm to become a hurricane ... and what could happen next

 The scenarios are:

 The EMD increased the state’s alertness level to four.
-The EMD has a scale from one to five for statewide emergencies.
+The agency has a scale from one to five for statewide emergencies.
 Five is a normal day and one is a ongoing disaster.

-The division spoke with coastal counties today to know their needs in case of impact from the storm, Becker says.
+The division surveyed coastal counties Friday to know their needs in case of impact from the storm, Becker says.

+North Carolina’s governor has declared a state of emergency ahead of the storm, which is expected to become a hurricane on Sunday and a major hurricane early in the week.

+“The risk of other direct impacts associated with Florence along the U.S. East Coast next week has increased,” according to a statement Saturday from the National Hurricane Center.
+“However, there is still very large uncertainty in model forecasts of Florence’s track beyond day 5, making it too soon to determine the exact location, magnitude, and timing of these impacts.
+Interests near and along the U.S. East Coast should monitor the progress of Florence through the weekend and ensure they have their hurricane plans in place.”

-FEMA and the National Hurricane Center are telling people to prepare for Florence as well.
-FEMA is telling people to sign up for local alerts, know an evacuation plan, discuss that plan with family, make plans for pets, and gather critical documents.
+The Federal Emergency Management Agency and the National Hurricane Center are telling people to prepare for Florence as well.
+FEMA is telling people to sign up for local alerts, know an evacuation plan, discuss that plan with family, make plans for pets and gather critical documents.

-Harvest Hope of Columbia is helping to ready the the coast with food, according the agency’s disaster manager, Mary Louise Resch.
-The agency is working with Lowcountry Food Bank, which serves all the coastal counties of South Carolina, to ensure an adequate supply of staples, canned goods and water are ready.
-A recent shipment of food to Harvest Hope was sent directly to Lowcountry Food Bank, Resch says.
+Harvest Hope of Columbia is helping to ready the coast with food, according to the agency’s disaster manager, Mary Louise Resch.
+The agency is working with Lowcountry Food Bank, which serves all the coastal counties of South Carolina, to ensure an adequate supply of staples, canned goods and water.
+A recent shipment of food to Harvest Hope was sent directly to Lowcountry Food Bank, Resch said.
 Harvest Hope is readying itself in case Lowcountry Food Bank has to be evacuated as well.

-They’re also working with other organizations like DHEC to get food into shelters in case the storm hits.
+Harvest Hope also is working with other organizations, such as the S.C.
+Department of Health and Environmental Control, to get food into shelters in case the storm hits.
 Other volunteer organizations such as the American Red Cross have been in talks with Harvest Hope about how to get food to people the Red Cross and others help.

 “It’s been a busy couple days,” Resch said.
 “Until we know where the actual track of that storm is going to be, we’re thinking the worst and hoping for the best.”